docker/docs/docker-hub/orgs.md

   also [deactivate](deactivate-account.md#deactivating-an-organization) your
   organization on this tab.

 - **Billing**: Displays information about your existing [Docker subscription (plan)](../subscription/index.md) and your billing history.
 You can also access your invoices from this tab.

+- **Invitees**: Displays a list of users invited to the organization through their email address.
+This list only includes email addresses that **do not** have a Docker ID or an account associated with it.
+Only Org owners can view and manage the Invitees list.

+> **Important**
+>
+> If you are on a Team or a Business subscription, every user listed on the
+> **Invitees** tab counts towards a seat, even if they do not have a Docker
+> ID or an account yet.
+{: .important }

 ## Create a team